We create independent thinkers, preparing your child for 21st century success

 - Content knowledge and the ability to analyse it and present their ideas

-- Resilience – to bounce back from life’s challenges with our pastoral care programs
+- Resilience – to bounce back from life’s challenges with our pastoral care programmes

-- Emotional intelligence and support through our pastoral care programs
+- Emotional intelligence and support through our pastoral care programmes

 - Leadership skills – through the many varied opportunities available at AISM.